 First the mansion of the House of Lancaster, writes L.W.
 Cowie, then a hospital of the Tudors, the Savoy was once said to be the finest residence in England.

-Henry VIII’s masterful administrator and reformer forged an unlikely friendship with a female religious, as Mary C. Erler explains.
+Henry VIII’s masterful administrator and reformer forged an unlikely friendship with a prioress, as Mary C. Erler explains.

 In 1429, ‘with a pirouette and a trip’, Owain Tudur, a poor Welsh gentleman, fell into the lap of Henry V’s widow, whom he served as keeper of her...